-If you are accessing the Services as a customer of an unaffiliated Looker reseller, the terms below do not apply to you, and your agreement with your reseller governs your use of the Services and are applicable as between you and the reseller.
+If you are accessing the Services as a customer of an unaffiliated Google Cloud Platform reseller, if referenced in your agreement with your reseller, these terms govern your use of the Services and are applicable as between you and the reseller.

 If you signed an offline variant of this Agreement for use of the Services, the terms below do not apply to you, and your offline terms govern your use of the Services.

 This Google Agreement for Looker Products (the “Agreement”) is made and entered into between Google and the entity agreeing to these terms (“Customer”) that executes an Order Form for the Services.
 “Google” has the meaning given at https://cloud.google.com/terms/google-entity.
 The Agreement consists of these terms, addenda (if applicable), and each Order Form, including any statements of work, and each amendment of any of the foregoing.
 This Agreement is effective as of the date of the last signature appearing on Customer's initial Order Form (the "Effective Date").

 Using the Services.

 1.1.
 Use by Customer.
 Looker will provide the Services to Customer by (a) providing access to an Instance for the Looker Hosted Deployment or (b) providing a license key for the Customer Hosted Deployment.
 Customer may only use the Services with databases and servers licensed and/or owned by Customer.
 Customer may configure the Services subject to the defined Scope of Use and related Deployment Attributes described in the Order Form.

 1.2.
 Use by Affiliates.
 Customer's Affiliates may, upon executing a new Order Form and agreeing to be bound by the provisions of the Agreement as if they were an original party, use the Services subject to Customer's Scope of Use and Deployment Attributes or purchase the Services for their own defined Scope of Use and related Deployment Attributes.